uoa1184615/EquationFreeGit/README.md

 Matlab/Octave.
 Then read the subsection of equationFreeDoc.pdf that documents the function of interest.

-Developers: The aim of this project is to collectively develop a Matlab/Octave toolbox of equation-free algorithms.
+Contributors: The aim of this project is to collectively develop a Matlab/Octave toolbox of equation-free algorithms.
 Initially the algorithms will be simple, and the plan is to subsequently develop more and more capability.
 Read the